0xADE1A1DE/AssemblyLine/README.md

 1. Include the required header files and preprocessors
     ```c
-    #include <stdint.h>
+    #include <stdint.h> // uint8_t
-    #include <sys/mman.h>
+    #include <sys/mman.h> // mmap
     #include <assemblyline.h>
     #define BUFFER_SIZE 300
     ```
 1. Allocate an executable buffer of sufficient size (> 20 bytes) using mmap
     ```c
-    // the machince code will be written to this location
+    // the machine code will be written to this location
     uint8_t *mybuffer = mmap(NULL, sizeof(uint8_t) * BUFFER_SIZE,
         PROT_READ | PROT_WRITE | PROT_EXEC, MAP_ANONYMOUS | MAP_PRIVATE, -1, 0);
     ```
-1. Create an instance of assemblyline_t and attach `mybuffer` or set it to NULL for internal memory allocation (will `realloc` if it was too small)
+1. Create an instance of assemblyline_t and attach `mybuffer` or set it to NULL for internal memory allocation
+   (will `realloc` if the internal buffer size is insufficient)
     ```c
     // external memory allocation
     assemblyline_t al = asm_create_instance(mybuffer, BUFFER_SIZE);